2D-girls-enjoyer/MyWaifu/README.md

 Now install MyWaifu.

-You can download the zip right here on GitHub
+You can download the zip or tar.gz right here on GitHub - https://github.com/2D-girls-enjoyer/MyWaifu/releases

-Here is a guide on how to download from GitHub: https://blog.hubspot.com/website/download-from-github#repository
+Also, here is a guide on how to download from GitHub: https://blog.hubspot.com/website/download-from-github#repository

 ### Done!!!